frans0i-cyber/cybersec-labs/tryhackme/README.md

 ## ✅ Completed Modules

+- 🔹 **DNS in detail**
+  Learn how DNS works and how it helps you access internet services.

 - 🔹 **Extending Your Network**
-  Learn about some of the technologies used to extend networks out onto the Internet
+  Learn about some of the technologies used to extend networks out onto the Internet.

 - 🔹 **Packets & Frames**
-  Understand how data is divided into smaller pieces and transmitted across a network to another device
+  Understand how data is divided into smaller pieces and transmitted across a network to another device.

 - 🔹 **OSI Model**
-  Learned about fundamental networking framework stages
+  Learned about fundamental networking framework stages.

 - 🔹 **Intro to LAN**
   Learned about technologies and designs behind private networks.